 - Compare your roadshow activity with your regional, market cap and sector peers.

-- Who goes on the road?
-Find out what percentage of roadshows are attended by senior management in each peer group.
+- Find out what percentage of roadshows are attended by senior management in each peer group.

 - Discover how the Covid-19 pandemic has affected roadshow activity.

-- Learn which brokers are the most popular globally, as well as by region, for both in-person and virtual roadshows.
+- Learn which brokers are the most popular globally, as well as by region, for virtual roadshows.

 - Four in five IROs agree that the experience of Covid-19 will lead to a permanent change in roadshow activity.

-- The average number of brokers used for in-person roadshows ranges from 2.6 for small caps to 5.7 for mega-caps.
+- The average number of brokers used for virtual roadshows ranges from 2.8 for small caps to 8.4 for mega-caps.

 North America findings

-- North American senior managers go on the road 84 percent of the time.
+- North American senior managers attend 87 percent of roadshows.

-- European companies go on the most roadshows: an average of 7.5 in-person roadshows and 5.2 virtual roadshows in the past year.
+- European companies host the most virtual roadshows, with an average of 8.9 in the past year.